Technical Considerations Summary

 Legal operating frameworks:

-For countries without legislation either allowing or prohibiting trade of nature-based carbon offsets, it should not be assumed that operating in a grey area or policy void is an acceptable or sensible way forward.
+For countries without legislation either allowing or prohibiting the trade of nature-based carbon offsets, it should not be assumed that operating in a grey area or policy void is an acceptable or sensible way forward.
 As interest in blue carbon increases, the current policy gap in many countries is likely to be closed and may leave projects stranded and unable to meet a financial or social commitment.
-This position presents an unacceptable level of risk to many funding sources and also may result in projects being unable to access accreditation.
-Clarifying official permission to sell offsets should be considered essential and may require extended consultation with relevant government bodies.
+This position presents an unacceptable level of risk to many funding sources.

 Will it be profitable?